Guiding your baby with your facial expressions and words.

 - Share the things you enjoy with your baby, as well as show him things to avoid.

 - Smile and nod when you introduce your baby to new people, pets, and toys you hope they will enjoy.

-Your 1-year-old is watching your face and learning from your expressions all the time.
-Your baby is learning the important skill of how to read faces and emotions.
+Your one-year-old is watching your face and learning from your expressions all the time.
+Your baby is learning the important skill of reading faces and emotions.
 You are your baby’s most important teacher.
 So have fun, and remember, your baby learns by watching you.